 And, before the opportunity gets away from us, about that Potions book:

 Yes.
 Again.
 During the interval after HBP it seemed likely that potions book was going to drive us all crazy before the series was over.
 After HBP lot of fans mounted a concerted effort to prove that the Half-Blood Prince’s Potions text had been Snape’s mother’s book originally.
-In retrospect it isn’t particularly clear what they expected to solve by that.
+In retrospect it isn’t particularly clear what they expected to solve by proving that.

 It’s certainly not impossible.
 And Snape clearly had access to that book before his 6th year when he needed it for class, since Rowling put a great deal of effort into trying to convince us that we had seen James Potter using one of the spells in the margins at the end of 5th year.
-(It’s a pity she didn’t restrain herself, since we dd not need that point of confusion, and it served no purpose.)
+(It’s a pity she didn’t restrain herself, since we did not need that point of confusion, and it served no purpose.)

 (James Potter’s disparagement of the House seems excessively rude considering that by the time DHs had been released, we had concluded from the Black Family Tapestry sketch that his own mother was probably a Black — a family which had virtually always Sorted into Slytherin, even if his father had been in Gryffindor.
-Rowling’s abrupt invention of a different pair of Potters to be James’s parents as I am told is posted on Pottermore, well after the closing of canon does not invalidate anything actually written in the books, neither does it invalidate speculations by fans based upon data which we were given to reason from while the series was actually in progress.
-In the end, it just comes down to another of Rowling’s taunts of; “Ha, ha, fooled you!”)
+Rowling’s abrupt invention of a different pair of Potters to be James’s parents as I am told is posted on Pottermore — well after the closing of canon — does not invalidate anything actually written in the books, neither does it invalidate speculations by fans based upon data which we were given to reason from while the series was actually in progress.
+In the end, it just comes down to another one of Rowling’s taunts of; “Ha, ha, fooled you!”)

 As to just when Eileen probably was at Hogwarts; Harry followed Remus’s suggestion and checked the “publication date” on the night of Christmas Eve, 1996, and found that the book was “almost” 50 years old (we will assume that Rowling meant the date of that edition’s printing, otherwise we lose any kind of meaningful context).
 Or, in other words, it would not have been published before around 1947, and probably more like 1948–’49.
 As we know, Tom Riddle finished Hogwarts with the class of ’45.